-Matteo Carcassi was an Italian guitarist, born probably in Florence in either 1792 or 1793.
+Matteo Carcassi was an Italian guitarist born in Florence in 1796.
 It seems that he fought with the French in the Napoleonic Wars.
 By about 1816 he settled in Paris, where he lived for the rest of his life.

 At about the same time he began publishing, and altogether he published at least 77 opus numbers.
 His Méthode complète pour la Guitare, op.
 59, first published in Paris in 1836, became very famous, and his Etudes op.
 60 are played by every guitarist.
 He also wrote guitar accompaniments to many French songs of the period.

 Carcassi gave many concerts, probably at least twice in London including a concert at the Argyle Rooms in 1828, at least one tour of Germany perhaps in 1824, and probably Italy in 1836.
 He died in Paris on 16 January 1853.

 At its best the music of Carcassi shows a good gift for melody and is well constructed.
 My own favourites are his Six Caprices for guitar, op.
 26 and 25 Etudes for Guitar, op.
 60 (both available in Tecla).

 There isn’t yet, as far as I know, a full biography of Carcassi based on primary evidence.
 A really good beginning was made by Mauro Mariottini in Il Fronimo of October 1999, in which he examined several primary sources as well as the 19th and 20th century books and articles which gave details of his life, and Carcassi’s birth date has just now (October 2018) been published also in Il Fronimo in an article by Raffaele Carpino and Mario dell’Ara.
 Much of the detail below comes from Mr. Mariottini’s work.
 But it would be very good to have more primary evidence, in order to fill in the gaps.